 We place the security of people at the heart of peacebuilding, recognising the various grievances that are often the root causes of violence, in order to prevent conflict.

-Our working group - comprising civil society, practitioners, academia, and ministries of education representatives - is committed to lobbying for the endorsement of peace education in national curricula.
+Learning to live together has become increasingly important in today's divided world.
+Our peace education experts - comprising civil society, practitioners, academia, and ministries of education representatives - are committed to work towards peace education in national curricula.

 Sustainable Development Goals (SDGs)

 The implementation of the SDGs and Agenda 2030 is critical to our efforts to strengthen conflict prevention, as an integral element of inclusive and sustainable development.